VFPC/VFPC/README.md

 Built from scratch by **@GeekPro101** for use with v3 of UK VFPC.

 **SRD Parser (`New-SRDParser`):**
 Concept and original closed-source parser by **@lennycolton**.
-The open-source `New-SRDParser` was written by **@oldenough** with AI assistance (Claude/Cursor and ChatGPT), building on the original concept and data structures.
+The current `New-SRDParser` was written by **@oldenough** with AI assistance (Claude/Cursor and ChatGPT), building on the original concept and data structures.
+This project is private.

 All projects are maintained within the [VFPC GitHub organisation](https://github.com/VFPC).